stianeikeland/bloggr-clj/posts/2015-04-24-banana-piano.markdown

 [overtone]: http://overtone.github.io

+> Fun fact: a full piano requires about 11 kg bananas - at $3 per kg that's
+> still way cheaper (and lighter) than a Steinway.

 There's a couple of ways we can make bananas act as tangents, one of them is to use the bananas as capacitive touch sensors.
-Using a nice little hack it's possible to do this using regular digital pins on microcontroller.
+Using a nice little hack it's possible to do this using regular digital pins on a microcontroller.
 The hack is (afaik) originally from Mario Becker, Fraunhofer IGD, 2007 (website dead).
 Check out the article on capacitive sensors over at [arduino.cc][capsense].